Mike Ford Player Props: Mariners vs. Rays

 Rays Pitching Rankings

+- Rays pitchers combine to allow 87 total home runs at a clip of one per game (to rank 11th in baseball).

+- Glasnow (2-1 with a 4.45 ERA and 45 strikeouts in 30 1/3 innings pitched) makes the start for the Rays, his seventh of the season.

-- His last time out came on Thursday, June 22 against the Kansas City Royals, when the left-hander threw 3 2/3 innings, surrendering two earned runs while allowing four hits.
+- The righty last appeared on Sunday against the Kansas City Royals, when he tossed five innings, allowing one earned run while giving up four hits.

+- In six games this season, the 29-year-old has amassed an ERA of 4.45, with 13.4 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.